AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/axiomatic-definitions.md

 */
 ```

-And we can again prove that our memset to 0 is correct with this new
+And we can again prove that our reset to 0 is correct with this new
 definition:

 ```c